mantidproject/mantid/docs/source/release/v4.2.0/muon.rst

 - Muon Analysis (new) and Frequency Domain Analysis (new) work with project recovery.
 - The original Muon Analysis GUI has been renamed Muon Analysis old and has been deprecated.
 - The new Muon Analysis has been renamed Muon Analysis.
+- The ALC interface can now safely be closed while loading a set of runs.
+On an initial close request the algoirthm will be cancelled.
+The window then be closed.

 Algorithms
 ----------